vuejs/blog/posts/hello-2021.md

 ## Looking Back at 2020

 2020 has been a challenging year, to say the least.
 Nonetheless, the team has made the best of a difficult situation.
-Despiate an already massive user base, Vue's [NPM downloads](https://npm-stat.com/charts.html?package=vue&from=2020-01-01&to=2020-12-31) and [Devtools weekly active users](https://chrome-stats.com/d/nhdogjmejiglipccpnnnanhbledajbpd) both grew close to 50% throughout 2020.
+Despite an already massive user base, Vue's [NPM downloads](https://npm-stat.com/charts.html?package=vue&from=2020-01-01&to=2020-12-31) and [Devtools weekly active users](https://chrome-stats.com/d/nhdogjmejiglipccpnnnanhbledajbpd) both grew close to 50% throughout 2020.
 As time of this writing, Vue is being downloaded ~8M times per month on NPM and the devtools extension has ~1.5M weekly active users.

 Aside from routine maintenance, there are some incredible things that we accomplished as a team: